About this listing

 The Arizona Desert Sonoran Museum and many hiking trails are nearby.
 Art museums and galleries are 10-15 minutes away.
 Grocery stores, gas, public golf course and post-office are about one mile away The neighborhood is also very walkable.

-Suite # 1 has three bedrooms and a private bathroom with tub and shower.
-It can sleep five people comfortably.
+Suite # 1 has two bedrooms and a private bathroom with tub and shower.
+It can sleep three people comfortably.

-A third room--the 60s hipster room with a faux Jackson Pollock painted floor-- is a possible single bedroom with a bed that coverts into a lounge.
+A second room is a possible single bedroom with a bed that coverts into a lounge.

 As for the sensible stuff: There's a microwave, small refrigerator, coffee maker, electric kettle, bottled water in glass jug, basic cutlery, vintage dishes, cups, glasses, corkscrew, coffee grinder and basic condiments.
 You'll be provided with coffee beans for grinding and a small jug of organic milk (in refrigerator) to tide you over for the first couple of days.

 This suite is closest to the common rooms in the main house, adjacent to the foyer, and is behind an old reclaimed Barrio door with glass panes soaped (in a local traditional way) for privacy.
-Down your hallway there is a solid wood privacy door between your suite and Suite 2.
-If there are guests in Suite 2 they may request (through us, your hosts) to use the hallway to more easily access the common rooms.
-All of your rooms have doors and others using the hall may not bother you a bit.
-But your situation (skip and run naked love nest? or your kids running back and forth) may dictate your preference.
-Don't worry.
-The other suite does have private access both to the pool area as well as the front/main house entry and is well aware before they book that they will use the outside entrances.
+Down your hallway there is a solid wood privacy door between your suite and the permanently rented Suite 2.

 Your private Angry Bird shower curtain sets the theme for this vintage cartoon animal tiled bathroom.
 It has one sink, large mirror, colorful paintings on the walls and tub with shower .